TABLE OF CONTENTS

 Sometimes after you’ve taken out a business loan, you realize you need additional funds.

-Whether you didn’t receive the full funding amount you applied for or have unexpected needs arise, you might consider a second-lien, or junior-lien, loan.
+Whether you didn’t receive the full funding amount you applied for or have unexpected needs arise, you might consider a second-lien loan.

 Here’s what you need to know about this type of business financing.